-You can protect others by getting tested if you have COVID-19 symptoms or if you are a close contact of someone who tested positive for COVID-19 and you are not vaccinated or not up to date on your vaccines.
+Get tested if you have COVID-19 symptoms or, if you are unvaccinated or not up to date on your vaccines and are a close contact of someone who tested positive for COVID-19.
 It's especially important to get tested if you are at higher risk for COVID-19, so you can reach out to your health care provider to ask about treatment.

 Prevention Medicine for People with Certain Medical Conditions